Renault R35: Description

 To save time, Renault based the suspension and running gear on that of the AMR 35 that was designed for the cavalry.
-It had five wheels at each side, fitted with horizontal leaf springs, like the AMC 35.
+It had five wheels at each side, fitted with horizontal rubber-cylinder springs, like the AMC 35.

 The hull, with a length of 4.02 m, consisted of three cast modules, with a maximum armour thickness of 43 millimetres, that were bolted together.
 Total weight was 10.6 metric tonnes (9.8 tonnes without fuel and ammunition).
 The bottom module carried on each side an independently sprung front wheel, two bogies and the driving sprocket at the extreme front.
 The final drive and differentials were housed at the right in the nose module.
 It was steered through a Cletrac differential with five gears and by engaging the brakes.
 The driver was seated somewhat to the left and had two hatches.
 The Renault V-4 85 hp engine was to the right in the short rear with the self sealing 166 litre fuel tank at its left.
 It rendered a road speed of 20 km/h and a range of 130 km.
 Cross-country speed did not exceed 14 km/h and the fuel consumption totaled 212 litre/100 km.
 From 1940 onward they were fitted with AMX tails to help in trench crossing.